 FBI: Uniontown second most dangerous PA city

-nonnegligent manslaughter, robbery, rape, aggravated assault, property crime, burglary, larceny-theft,
+of nonnegligent manslaughter, robbery, rape, aggravated assault, property crime, burglary,

 Not that McKees Rocks' crime stat numbers across the board were much higher than Uniontown's.

-3,000 less residents than Uniontown has, when crime statistics based on population percentages were
+to having 3,000 less residents than Uniontown has, when crime statistics based on population

-violent crimes – 111 aggravated assaults, 22 robberies, two rapes, and one murder.
-Property crimes were
+of 136 violent crimes – 111 aggravated assaults, 22 robberies, two rapes, and one murder.

 Editor's Note: The below RAVE was written in the wee hours of New Years Day, carefully